Copy Databases with Backup and Restore

-For information about alternative options for upgrading full-text indexes, see Upgrade Full-Text Search from SQL Server 2005.
+For information about alternative options for upgrading full-text indexes, see Upgrade Full-Text Search.

 When a database is restored on another computer, the SQL Server login or Microsoft Windows user who initiates the restore operation becomes the owner of the new database automatically.
 When the database is restored, the system administrator or the new database owner can change database ownership.
 To prevent unauthorized restoration of a database, use media or backup set passwords.